 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

-Co-op Legal Services were instructed to administer the Estate of the late Mr U. We were contacted by his widow, Mrs U, who wanted our help in getting a Grant of Probate and administering the Estate.
+Our Probate Solicitors were instructed to administer the Estate of the late Mr U. We were contacted by his widow, Mrs U, who wanted our help in obtaining the Grant of Probate and administering the Estate.
 The Estate consisted of a house and various bank and share accounts, which needed to be transferred into Mrs U’s sole name.

 How We Helped

 The Will was held in safe storage at the Probate Registry.
-Our Probate Specialists helped Mrs U to get the original Will, which confirmed she was the sole beneficiary of the Estate.
+Our Probate team helped Mrs U to get the original Will, which confirmed she was the sole beneficiary of the Estate.

 We then valued all the Estate assets and confirmed there was no Inheritance Tax to pay.
 We completed the necessary paperwork and applied to the Probate Registry for a Grant of Probate.
 Just 8 weeks after being instructed by Mrs U, we had received the Grant of Probate for the Estate.